Bali at a Glance

 Balinese-Hinduism, Bali's main religion, is celebrated with many colorful festivals.

 Bali is famous for its beaches and vacation appeal.
-In fact, when Indonesia comes to mind, most people only envision living in Bali.
+In fact, when Indonesia comes to mind, most people only envision Bali.
 There they have a fascinating culture and beautiful scenery on their doorstep.
-Rice paddies cascading down rolling hills, crystal clear water licking at white sands, an array of exotic fish, volcanoes piercing the clouds, and landscapes dotted with temple ruins, are all things you will get to experience while living in Bali.
+Rice paddies cascading down rolling hills, crystal clear water licking at white sands, an array of exotic fish, volcanoes piercing the clouds, and landscapes dotted with temple ruins, are all things you will get to experience while living on this tropical island.

-Each year over 2.5 million tourists visit Bali.
-With 3.9 million people living in Bali, it is not only one of the largest islands in the Indonesian archipelago, but also the one which sees the most visitors – almost as many as actual inhabitants.
+Each year over 2.8 million tourists visit Bali.
+With a population of 4.2 million people, Bali is not only one of the largest islands in the Indonesian archipelago, but also the one which sees the most visitors – almost as many as actual inhabitants.
 The locals living in Bali are often considered to be some of the friendliest hosts in the world.
 Welcoming you with open arms, most Balinese want you to feel as comfortable on their island as they are.
-Therefore, most expats living in Bali quickly adapt to their new lifestyle: after all, who wouldn’t want to call this beautiful spot home?
+Therefore, most expats in Bali quickly adapt to their new lifestyle; after all, who wouldn’t want to call this beautiful spot home?

 When Bali became Indonesia’s tourist hotspot in the 1970s, the Balinese were afraid that the large amounts of travelers arriving daily on its shores would spoil the island’s traditional culture.
 The Balinese government took preventative measures to avoid this – simply by making Balinese culture the main point of attraction for foreigners coming to or living in Bali.

 Balinese culture is largely influenced by its religious background, namely Balinese-Hinduism.
-Contrary to the rest of Indonesia, where most citizens are Muslim, most people living in Bali – approximately 93% – practice a form of Hinduism.
-Expats living in Bali will also notice that it is a very community-oriented society.
-Contrary to many Western countries, young married couples living in Bali continue to live at home, often creating vast extended families.
+Contrary to the rest of Indonesia, where most citizens are Muslim, most people in Bali – approximately 83% – practice a form of Hinduism.
+Expats in Bali will also notice that it is a very community-oriented society.
+Contrary to the practice in many Western countries, young married couples in Bali continue to live at home, often creating vast extended families.

 Art is also a large part of life in Bali.
-Those living in Bali are familiar with its cultural heritage song and dance, drama and sculpture.
+Those living in Bali are familiar with its cultural heritage, which includes song and dance as well as drama and sculpture.
 The Balinese language does not recognize the word “artist”, but one could say that art is simply a part of everyday life.
-Most people living in Bali are able to create some form of art.
+Most Balinese people are able to create some form of art.
 Most of these objects are a type of religious offering and can be seen throughout Balinese cities, temples, homes and workplaces.

 The Galungan Ceremony, Bali’s most important festival, is celebrated every 210 days and lasts a total of 10 days.
 The festival celebrates the victory of virtue (dharma) over evil (adharma).
 The highlight of this ceremony is the famous Barong dance, during which dancers move from one temple to the next supplying offerings to the gods.
 Once you are living in Bali, you will see that great importance is also attached to other festivities, especially wedding, birth and burial ceremonies.